threatgrid/asami/README.md

 - Integrated with Loom: Asami graphs are valid Loom graphs, via [Asami-Loom](https://github.com/threatgrid/asami-loom).
 - Schema-less: Asami does not require a schema to insert data.
 - Open World Assumption: Related to being schema-less, Asami borrows semantics from [RDF](http://www.w3.org/TR/rdf-primer) to lean towards an open world model.
 - Pluggable Storage: Like Datomic, storage in Asami can be implemented in multiple ways.
-There are currently 2 in-memory graph systems, with durable storage on the way.
+There are currently 2 in-memory graph systems, and durable storage available on the JVM.

 ## Usage
 ### Installing